Joehuu/osu-wiki/wiki/Best_Of/en.md

 _For 2017 and onwards, see the [Community Choice series](/wiki/Community_Choice)._

-Every December, you can vote for the beatmap you like the best.
-You can vote up to 10 beatmaps!
+Every December, you could vote for the beatmap you like the best.
+You could vote up to 10 beatmaps!
 Some years have "weighted score", which determines the placing, not by the amount of votes.
 Factors of weighted score include: pp, play count, and difficulty of the beatmap.
 After 2016, the series changed its name to "Community Choice."

+Wait until the news comes in December, and then you can vote.
+To vote, simply go the [contests](https://osu.ppy.sh/community/contests) page here, via navigation or the news and star your favourite beatmaps!

 ## Index